Douglas F3D Skyknight: Korean War

+The 28 F3D-1s produced were primarily used to train F3D crews; as such, this model did not see combat in the Korean War.
+The F3D-2 Skyknight was only operated in the Korean theatre by United States Marine Corps (USMC) land–based squadrons, beginning in August 1952.
+The first aircraft to arrive in Korea were initially unable to commence operations due to a lack of gun barrel extensions, which were necessary to fire the aircraft's cannons safely; the first aircraft to be modified was on 9 August 1952, permitting live operations to commence in the following weeks.
+Prior to this, exercises were conducted to develop closer coordination with ground controllers, upon whom the F3D-2s were dependent during their night time operations.

+From the onset of operations, hostile jamming from inside North Korea proved to be effective against onboard radar.
+This factor contributed to Skyknight pilots often experiencing difficulty when attempting to close in, identify, and lock onto suspected hostile aircraft.
+Ground-based anti-aircraft artillery, which was often equipped with radar-guided search lights, proved to be more of a threat to night time operations over Korea than the occasional MiG-15; such aircraft often acted as bait, attempting to draw the Skyknights into coordinated traps.
+According to Copalman, the AN/APS-28 tail warning radar unit proved quite advantageous in terms of situational awareness.

-The 28 F3D-1 aircraft were used primarily to train F3D crews and did not see combat in the Korean War.
-The F3D-2 Skyknight was only deployed to Korea by USMC land–based squadrons, beginning in September 1952.
-The Skyknight downed more enemy aircraft in Korea than any other single type of naval aircraft.
-The first air-to-air victory occurred on the night of 2 November 1952 in a USMC F3D-2 piloted by Major William T. Stratton Jr., and his radar operator, Master Sergeant Hans C. Hoglind of VMF(N)-513 Flying Nightmares, Major Stratton shot down what he believed was a Yakovlev Yak-15 (even though no Yak-15s were reported in Korea) which was the first successful night radar interception by a jet of a jet.
-The Skyknight claimed its first MiG-15 jet fighter on 8 November 1952, when Captain O.R.
+The Skyknight was responsible for downing more enemy aircraft over Korea than any other single type of naval aircraft.
+The first air-to-air victory was recorded on the night of 2 November 1952 by a USMC F3D-2 piloted by Major William T. Stratton Jr., and his radar operator, Master Sergeant Hans C. Hoglind of VMF(N)-513 Flying Nightmares, Major Stratton shot down what he believed was a Yakovlev Yak-15 (even though no Yak-15s were reported in Korea) which was the first successful night radar interception by a jet of another jet.
+The Skyknight claimed its first MiG-15 kill on 8 November 1952, when Captain O.R.
 Davis and Warrant Officer D.F.
 "Ding" Fessler downed a MiG-15 northwest of Pyongyang.
 USMC pilot Lt.
-Joseph Corvi and his radar operator Sergeant Dan George set another record with the Skyknight on the night of 10 December 1952, when they downed the first aircraft by an aircraft with a radar track and lock-on and without visual contact; they performed the feat by using their radar to lock onto a Polikarpov Po-2 biplane.
+Joseph Corvi and his radar operator Sergeant Dan George set another record with the Skyknight on the night of 10 December 1952, when they downed the first aircraft by an aircraft with a radar track and lock-on and without visual contact.
+They performed the feat by using their radar to lock onto a Polikarpov Po-2 biplane.
 They were also credited with another probable kill that night.